-18.1 Budget Summary - annual budget tables
+18.1 Main Budget Tables

 The following pages present the ten main budget tables as required in terms of section 8 of the Municipal Budget and Reporting Regulations.
-These tables set out the municipality's 2020/21 budget and MTREF as approved by the Council.
+These tables set out the municipality's 2022/23 budget and MTREF as approved by the Council.
+Each table is accompanied by explanatory notes on the following page.

-Table 107: Budget Summary
+Table 101: Budget Summary